US Postal Service squeeze on shipping consolidators could raise consumer costs

 It doesn't affect large shippers such as Amazon that negotiate deals directly with the Postal Service.
 But it could mean higher shipping costs for all sorts of products that are shipped by consolidators who have saved money by using the Postal Service network for final deliveries.
 Some of the big ones are DHL eCommerce and OSM Worldwide.
 UPS is another consolidator through SurePost and Mail Innovations.

-The higher costs for tapping into the Postal Service’s vast network is bad news for consolidators, who have to find cheaper options or risk being dropped by businesses that choose to send products directly through the Postal Service and other carriers, said Satish Jindel, a shipping and logistics and president of ShipMatrix, which produces shipping software.
+The higher costs for tapping into the Postal Service’s vast network is bad news for consolidators unless they can find local delivery companies or contract workers to do the last mile delivery at the prices they had with the Postal Service, said Satish Jindel, a shipping and logistics and president of ShipMatrix, which produces shipping software.

 “Their days are numbered,” he said of consolidators.